Hrithik4579/Placement-Portal/Readme.md

 ## Key Features
 ### Admin Portal
+- User(student) management allowing the admin to edit or delete the students
 - Adding and creating student profiles
 - Job Posting Management including setting and defining the eligibility criteria for applying
 - Generation of excel reports to view applied students